openpowerquality/docusaurus/docs/archive-initial-configuration.md

 ---
-title: Deployment: Initial Configuration
+title: Initial Configuration
 sidebar_label: Initial Configuration
 ---

-This chapter documents one-time configuration and setup that must be done prior to service deployment.
+**(Now that we have migrated to Docker for deployment, this provides potentially obsolete installation and deployment instructions.
+Relevant instructions will be migrated to other sections of this documentation site in the near future, and then this file will be deleted.)**

 ## Server setup